jexia/docs/docs/dataset/README.md

 After an action has taken place, you will get a notification containing the record ID which was modified.
 You can then re-fetch this data from Jexia.
 We only send the ID for security reasons, as there might be a situation where many users will be subscribed to notifications but they should not have access to data itself.
 With the current approach, you can decide whom to show the data.

 You can use the `.watch()` method to subscribe to the notifications.
-Allowed actions can be provided either as arguments or as an array:
+Allowed actions can be provided either as arguments or as an array.
+Check the [full list](../realtime/Protocol.md#crud-events) of supported events or use `all` to subscribe get all suppored events.
-1. created
-2. updated
-3. deleted
-4. all (used by default)

 You can unsubscribe from notifications any time by calling the `.unsubscribe()` method.
 Keep in mind that you would need to import the `realTime` module from our SDKs.